HOPE STARTS HERE STORIES

 Dana

-keeping the family’s hovel in order.
+Besides caring for her two younger brothers, she was required to spend her days cooking, collecting water and firewood, and keeping the family’s hovel in order.
 Then, her father died, too.
 With nowhere to turn, the three siblings resorted to begging in the market.

 “Come here, little girl,” a well-dressed man said to her.
 “I have some money for you and some bread, too, if you will help me.”
 Dana followed him to a nearby hut.

 Dana wanted to die — but all she could do was close her eyes and cry.
-The sight of so much money helped to numb her pain.
-She knew it would feed her and her two brothers for a week.
-A month later, the man returned.
+She knew that money would feed her and her two brothers for a week.

 “Dana, will you spend some time with me today?
 I have more money for you.”
 Reluctantly, she got into his car.